 Terms & Conditions - Shopping Online

-For purchases outside of New Zealand, Caithy Organics is not responsible for taxes, customs charges, duties, and restrictions that vary from country to country and result from the importation of certain products.
+For purchases outside of New Zealand, Caithy Organics is not responsible for taxes, customs charges, duties, non-delivery and restrictions that vary from country to country and result from the importation of certain products.

 Site & content